RedMser/godot-fluent-translation/README.md

     - **Default**: [Godot v4.3 dev 6](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-6/) or newer.
     - **Forked**: [Download forked builds here.](https://github.com/RedMser/godot/releases)
 - Start Godot editor.
 If it was already running, restart it to fix autocompletion.
 - Follow the sample code to see if installation was successful.
-Remove any code which contains errors, depending on the version you've installed.
+Remove any code which contains errors, as some of it only works depending on the version you've installed.
-    - You can also try the sample project in the `godot` folder of this repository.
+    - You can also try one of the sample projects in the `godot` folder of this repository.

 ## Code Sample